 Trinidad and Tobago Carnival

 The Trinidad and Tobago Carnival is the largest carnival that is held in the Caribbean.
-This festival takes place the first weekend in March.
-During the carnival weekend, there will be over eight hundred thousand people in attendance.
+This festival takes place during the first weekend in March.
+During the carnival weekend, there will be over 800,000 people in attendance.
 The parade route is actually more than six miles long.
-Those who are in attendance are able to walk along the route to see a number of unique activities and booths set up for visitors to get to experience more of what the islands have to offer.
+Those who are in attendance are able to walk along the route to see a number of unique activities and stalls set up for visitors to get to experience more of what the islands have to offer.
 There are Carnival King and Carnival Queen competitions as well as steel drum contests happening throughout the city.
-This means that you can find something that is going to interest you, no matter what your interests might be thanks to the diversity that is seen in Trinidad during carnival.
-The biggest must see event is the party that starts at 2 am called J’ouvert.
-This party requires participants to paint themselves in bright colored paint.
+This means that you can find something that is going to interest you, no matter what your interests might be, thanks to the diversity that is seen in Trinidad during the carnival.
+The biggest must-see event is the party that starts at 2 am called J’ouvert.
+This party requires participants to paint themselves in brightly coloured paint.
 Then they dance and enjoy the entire night until the next morning.
-The costumes that are seen here are some of the most elaborate in the world as well, sometimes scaffolding and wheels are needed to allow for the costumes to move with the people.
+The costumes that are seen here are some of the most elaborate in the world as well; sometimes scaffolding and wheels are needed to allow for the costumes to move with the people.

 WHERE: Binche, Belgium

 WHEN: Shrove Tuesday